esentri/domainlifecycles/readme_persistence.md

 <a name="change-tracking"></a>
 #### Change Tracking with Persistence Actions

-Like already mentioned, emit NitroX DLC Repositories PersistenceActions for every SQL DML operation applied to the tables of a
+Like already mentioned, emit DLC Repositories PersistenceActions for every SQL DML operation applied to the tables of a
 Domain Object (AggregateRoot, Entity or ValueObject).
 These persistence events announce, which DML operation (`INSERT`, `UPDATE` oder `DELETE`) were performed.